Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/downloading-and-installing.md

 ## Identifying Game Architecture and Rendering API

 If you already know your game's archtecture and Rendering API, you're more than welcome to skip this part of the guide.
 However, if you are unsure, make sure to navigate to the [PCGamingWiki website](https://www.pcgamingwiki.com/wiki/Home).
-This website is home to many wiki pages with just about every game that exists on PC.

 ---